 Neurotology and Skull Base Surgery

-Dr. Douglas Backous is a board-certified Neurologist specializing in treating conditions of the ear and skull base.
-He attended Seattle Pacific University before graduating from the University of Washington School of Medicine in 1989.
+Dr. Backous is a board-certified Neurotologist specializing in treating conditions of the ear and skull base.
+He graduated from Seattle Pacific University before completing his MD at the University of Washington School of Medicine in 1989.
 He completed his internship and residency in Otolaryngology-Head and Neck Surgery at Baylor College of Medicine (Houston, Texas) in 1995.
-He went on to complete research followed by a clinical fellowship in Neurotology at Johns Hopkins University in Baltimore, Maryland in 1997.
-He and his family moved back to Seattle to pursue his career, to give back to the community that helped him grow up and be closer to family.
+He went on to complete a two-year basic science research post-doctoral program followed by a clinical fellowship in Neurotology at Johns Hopkins University in Baltimore, Maryland in 1997.
+He and his family moved back to Seattle to pursue his career closer to family and to give back to the community that provided him the opportunity to become a doctor.

-For more than 22 years, Dr. Backous has provided leading edge treatments for patients with hearing loss, deafness, chronic ear infections, cholesteatoma acoustic neuromas and facial nerve disorders.
-His professional passion is ensuring access to care for patients who choose to hear with cochlear implants, brainstem implants, Baha and other hearing devices.
+For more than 22 years in the Northwest, Dr. Backous has provided leading-edge treatments for patients with hearing loss, deafness, chronic ear infections, cholesteatoma acoustic neuromas and facial nerve disorders.
+His professional passion is ensuring access to care for patients who choose to hear with cochlear implants, brainstem implants, osseointegrated devices (Baha and Ponto) and other hearing devices.
 He treats adults and children.

-Dr. Backous is currently the Board Chair at Seattle Pacific University in Seattle, Washington.
-He has served on the SPU board since 2011.
-Both Doug (’84) and his wife, Julie (’86), are alumni of SPU.
+Dr. Backous is currently the Boards of the American Academy of Otolaryngology-Head and Neck Surgery and is a Director and Treasurer for Proliance Surgeons.
+He is past Chairman of the Board at Seattle Pacific University in Seattle, Washington 2011-19).
+He and his wife, Julie are alumni of SPU.
 They have three adult children.

 His medical research interests focus on implantable hearing device program efficiency for improved patient access and program viability.
-His interests in working with higher education is to improve the value and quality of education offered to students coming from diverse backgrounds.
-He is also the program director for the Seattle Advanced Otology Fellowship at Puget Sound ENT.
+He continues to work with higher education to improve the value and quality of education offered to students coming from diverse backgrounds.
+He is also the program director for the Puget Sound Advanced Otology Fellowship at Puget Sound ENT.

 Dr. Backous joined Puget Sound ENT in Edmonds, Washington in 2017.
-He performs surgery at the Edmonds Center for Outpatient Surgery, Swedish Cherry Hill and First Hill and at Swedish Edmonds.
-He also sees patients in clinic and performs outpatient surgery at the Hillside Surgery Center in Puyallup, Washington to provide local access to high level surgical and specialty care.
+He performs surgery at the Proliance Center for Specialty Surgery, Swedish Cherry Hill and First Hill and at Swedish Edmonds.
+He also sees patients in clinic at ENT and Allergy Associates (Provide link here) and performs outpatient surgery at the Hillside Surgery Center in Puyallup, Washington to provide local access to high otology care.

 - Member, American Academy of Otolaryngology–Head and Neck Surgery